 Engineers from the maritime sector will work with 13 to 15 year olds on-board the MV Balmoral, an inshore passenger vessel which is moored from September to May in Bristol's Floating Harbour.
 On board the ship are specially designed construction materials and a team of engineers, architects and shipwrights from hi-tech and heritage maritime sectors.
 Young people will work in small teams with an engineer.
 First, they will explore the ship to ‘reverse-engineer’ a model of the ship they are on to understand principles of maritime architecture.
 They will then rotate through a series of mini workshops/demonstrations by spokespeople and experts from industry that outline the issues and some innovative solutions for shipping in the future.
 Young people will go on to redesign and annotate their initial model vessel so that it is 'fit for the future'.
 Models, ideas and concepts will be taken back to school to complete.
-The project will conclude with an awards event in May where the young people from different schools present their ideas.
+The project will conclude with an awards event on July 19th 6pm on board the Balmoral where the young people from different schools present their ideas.
 Parents will join this event to meet the engineers and better understand the sector and the ways in which they can support the aspirations of their children.

 Who is already supporting the initiative?
 Bristol and the South West has several international businesses including Rolls-Royce, BMT, Qinetiq, BAE Systems and a host of smaller businesses from the maritime engineering sector.
 The MOD in Bristol has relevant experts and there are heritage docklands and burgeoning modern docks at Avonmouth and around the UK to contextualise the learning.
 The aim is for businesses to supply volunteers who will mentor teams of young people through the design and build challenge as well as creating relevant demonstrations and discussions based on their industry experience.

 The Royal Academy of Engineering awarded funding to the project for 2018 /19